 While ICS introduced us to the first zero shutter lag cameras on Android, the new JB camera app introduces the gallery to swiping gestures.
 This means that you get a film strip view to quickly review your photos and deleting them is as easy as swiping up.

-Notifications are becoming even richer with Android 4.1 JB, with more information about your unread messages.
+are becoming even richer with Android 4.1 JB, with more information about your unread messages.
 Notifications now expand and collapse, and can be tweaked by the user.

 Release dates, SDK